 I was laid off at age 62 and turned down two job offers before accepting a third to occupy my current position.
 And I don’t say, “Do you want fries with that?”

 At this stage of life, I’ve had significant losses.
-In a five-year period, I lost my mother, father and my sister Linda.
+In a five-year period, I lost my mother, father, and my sister Linda.
 I didn’t think I’d ever stop crying.
 But over the same five years plus one, I gained a daughter-in-law and two grandsons.
 No one can replace those lost, but the gains are blessings beyond measure.

 In 2008, my brother was diagnosed with acute myelogenous leukemia.
-When there were rumblings about a stem cell transplant we three sisters lined up at the drawing station and had tubes of blood sent for analysis.
+When there were rumblings about a stem cell transplant, we three sisters lined up at the drawing station and had tubes of blood sent for analysis.
 I declared that since I was the youngest I hoped I would be a match to save my older sisters from enduring the arduous process of donating cells.

-My oldest sister Noreen quipped, “With my luck, it will be me!”
+My oldest sister, Noreen, quipped, “With my luck, it will be me!”

-Eight years ago Noreen laid flat on her back for 12 hours with a steel tube in her arm generously releasing her blood to a machine that extracted stem cells to give our brother a second chance.
+Of course, she was right.
+Noreen laid flat on her back for 12 hours with a steel tube in her arm generously releasing her blood to a machine that extracted stem cells to give our brother a second chance.
 And other than having the compulsion to sit when he pees, my brother Marvin is living a normal life today.

 I recently celebrated the 50th anniversary of my friendship with bestie Liana, who loves me despite knowing everything about me.
-While I marvel at the rarity of friendships so long lasting, I met a new friend this year and Lee and I are certain our late-in-life friendship is limited only by our longevity.
+While I marvel at the rarity of friendships so long lasting, I met a new friend and Lee and I are certain our late-in-life friendship is limited only by our longevity.

 I love to sleep and often experience vivid dreams.
-I have reunions with lost loved ones and travel to exotic places doing impossible things.
+There I have reunions with lost loved ones and travel to exotic places doing impossible things.

 I have a recurrent dream that involves discovering a room in my home I never knew existed.
 The room is beautiful and welcoming, providing a feeling of joy that carries into my day after I awaken.
-I feel loved, excited about new possibilities and a strong sense that God led me to this room, showing me that the best surprises in life do not come from my own knowledge or effort.
+I feel loved, excited about new possibilities, and a strong sense that God led me to this room, showing me that the best surprises in life do not come from my own knowledge or effort.

 I bet you thought when I wrote about dreams I was going to expound on goals and lofty ambitions, didn’t you?
-Did you forget I’m shallow?

 What’s on your gratitude list?
 How do you recognize the people and things for which you are grateful?
 Please join the conversation.